a-fazal/arcade-battle/README.md

 # team17

-## Instructions: How to run & develop
+## Instructions: How to run locally & develop

 You can clone the repo with